Master Law & Technology

 What drew you to the L.LM. in Law & Technology?

 “Before coming to Tilburg, I was an M&A lawyer in India for about three and a half years.
-I enjoyed being an M&A lawyer, but I wanted to specialize in privacy, data protection and technology laws.
+I enjoyed being an M&A lawyer, but I wanted to specialize in privacy, data protection and Law & Technology.
 The courses I am taking here help prepare me for my aspirations to be a policy advisor.”